efeelize/eng/kaiyan/invest/manage_money.md

 > 2)a bond is basically usually with the government and it's like a certificate of money, that you are lending the government your money.
 So it kind of goes into a big government bank account that generates a lot of interest.
 And then after a fixed term, so usually five years or ten years, you are allowed to get your money back.
 And the risk with these are kind of moderates, because the government doesn't want to lose its money.But it's basically, you're lending money to the government for a fixed period of time.

 # 3.Mutual funds & to fund sth
-> 1)Rather than buying a single stock, mutual funds enable you to buy a basket of stocks in one purchase.This is when your financial adviser or some expert takes your money and invests it in a lot of different companies.we should say that mutual funds, most mutual funds invest heavily in the stock market.
+> 1)Rather than buying a single stock, mutual funds enable you to buy a basket of stocks in one purchase.This is when your financial adviser or some expert takes your money and invests it in a lot of different companies.we should say that mutual funds, it's kind of an investment where someone or many people will put money into the same fund and buy shares and stocks together.most mutual funds invest heavily in the stock market.
 You don't own only one company.
 You own many companies.
 Often these funds have pretty high fee.# 4.
 Savings accounts

-> 2) a mutual fund, it's kind of an investment where someone or many people will put money into the same fund and buy shares and stocks together.

-> 3)a fund is like a sum or amount of money that you're saving for a purpose, which is also, is related but different than the verb, it can be a verb as well.
+> 2) a fund is like a sum or amount of money that you're saving for a purpose, which is also, is related but different than the verb, it can be a verb as well.

-> 4)to fund sth means to pay for sth,support sth.
+> 3)to fund sth means to pay for sth,support sth.

 # 5.Physical commodities
 > Physical commodities are investments that you physically own, such as gold or silver.
 These physical commodities often serve as a safeguard against hard economic times.

 # 6.bonds [n.债券]
-> bonds," this idea is much older.
-This is basically an idea of I'm going to pay you now and you are going to give me a set price at some time in the future. the key difference here is with the bond you don't own any part of the company.you own a promise.
+> 1)this is basically an idea of I'm going to pay you now and you are going to give me a set price at some time in the future. the key difference here is with the bond you don't own any part of the company.you own a promise.
 The promise is that they are going to pay you back.

-Again it's set in stone, right at the beginning, this much, at that time.
+> 2)a bond is basically usually with the government and it's like a certificate of money, that you are lending the government your money.
+So it kind of goes into a big government bank account that generates a lot of interest.
+And then after a fixed term, so usually five years or ten years, you are allowed to get your money back.
+And the risk with these are kind of moderates, because the government doesn't want to lose its money.

-# 7.real estate [n.房地产] & realtor/real estate agents.
+# 7.property/real estate [n.房地产] & property [n.财产] & real estate agents/realtor /ˈriəltɚ/ /realetor
-> 1)Real estate, of course, are things that you can touch, like buildings.land,property,house and apartment. so those are all examples of real estate.
+> 1)Real estate are things that you can touch, like buildings.land,property,house and apartment. so those are all examples of real estate. we're talking about real estate, essentially like a condo, a house, some sort of physical thing that you live in. real estate, so this is basically the whole major category of buying and selling property, and owing property.so it's like property but this is more specific to land or buildings.

+> 2)But property, you can use any, like object, it can even be like a ring or necklace.Anything that belongs to you.something real tangible asset, something that's real.So you may see this if you go to a train station, for example, there may be a sign saying "Lost Property Office".
+So someone has lost their stuff.and you could even say: "Oh, this's mine. " You could say: "This is my property."

-> 2)A person who works in the real estate industry is called a realtor.
+> 3)and the person who helps you buy and sell would be a real estate agent.A person who works in the real estate industry is called a realtor.in some places they call "realtor", even in America some places they say realetor.
+It's really funny.

-> 3)the verb we normally used for real estate - quick turnover is flipping.like if you buy a house, a cheap house.And then fix it up.and usually in a short period of time, so same concept to start stock market - You usually buy and sell for short periods of time, and for real estate, it's the same.
+> 4)the verb we normally used for real estate - quick turnover is flipping.like if you buy a house, a cheap house.And then fix it up.and usually in a short period of time, so same concept to start stock market - You usually buy and sell for short periods of time, and for real estate, it's the same.
 But we call it flipping instead.

 # 8.VC/ venture capital
 > the VC stage of funding, the venture capital.
 These guys are the multi-billionaires.
 They have so much money that doesn't really matter.
 They can just put a little bit of money into new companies.
 If one turns into Uber...Amazing.
 And if one doesn't turn into Uber, man, no problem!